Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

-Spillovers are a crucial component in understanding the full impact of an intervention at the population-level.
-In fact, the scale-up phase of a policy requires knowledge about the mechanism of spillover, and how this would take place in the population where the intervention will be rolled out.
-Information about spillovers of public policies can also support decisions about how best to deliver interventions, and could be used to guide public funds allocation.
-Indeed, the presence of beneficial spillover effects allows treating a lower percentage of the population, because the untreated individuals would still benefit from the treatment provided to the targeted sample.
-The use of spillover effects to save resources could be further improved if we were able to target specific individuals who would increase the overall impact of the intervention.
+Spillovers are a crucial component in understanding the full impact of an intervention at the population level.
+In fact, the scale-up phase of a policy requires knowledge about the mechanism of spillover, and how this would affect the population once the intervention is rolled out.
+Information about spillovers of public policies can also support decisions about how best to deliver interventions and can be used to guide public funds allocation.
+Indeed, the presence of beneficial spillover effects allows for treating a lower percentage of the population, because the untreated individuals would still benefit from the treatment provided to the targeted sample.
+The use of spillover effects to save resources could be further improved if we were able to target those individuals who would benefit the most from indirect exposure to the intervention.

-A targeting (or seeding) strategy aims at delivering the intervention to certain individuals such that the impact on the overall population is maximized \citep[e.g.,][]{Valente2012, Kim2015, networkmultipliers2019, targeting2020}.
-Typically, seeding strategies are designed in settings where either an element of the intervention (e.g., information, flyers or coupons provided during the intervention) or the outcome (e.g., the adoption of a behavior or a product) diffuse through the network.
+A targeting (or seeding) strategy aims at delivering the intervention to certain individuals such that the impact on the overall population is maximized \citep[see, e.g.,][]{Valente2012,kim2015,networkmultipliers2019,targeting2020}.
+Typically, seeding strategies are designed in settings where either an element of the intervention (e.g., information, flyers, or coupons provided during the intervention) or the outcome (e.g., the adoption of a behavior or a product) diffuses through the network.
 In these settings, the goal is the identification of the set of nodes in the network that, if targeted, would maximize contagion or diffusion cascades.
-To do so, seeding strategies are designed using information on the network structure and the dynamics of contagion or diffusion.
-This `influence maximization' problem is NP-hard and computer scientist have developed approximate algorithms that usually rely on simplified contagion processes \citep{kempe2003}.
+To do so, seeding strategies are designed using the information on the network structure and the dynamics of contagion or diffusion.
+This \textit{influence maximization} problem is NP-hard and computer scientists have developed approximate algorithms that usually rely on simplified contagion processes \citep{kempe2003}.
 Indeed, it is typically assumed that susceptibility to direct treatment and to others, as well as the influential power, are homogeneous across individuals.